ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

 To build and run the SRW App using a Singularity container, first install the Singularity package according to the `Singularity Installation Guide <https://sylabs.io/guides/3.2/user-guide/installation.html#>`_.
 This will include the installation of dependencies and the installation of the Go programming language.
 SingularityCE Version 3.7 or above is recommended.

 .. warning::
    Docker containers can only be run with root privileges, and users cannot have root privileges on HPC's.
-Therefore, it is not possible to build the HPC-Stack inside a Docker container on an HPC system.
+Therefore, it is not possible to build the SRW, which uses the HPC-Stack, inside a Docker container on an HPC system.
 A Docker image may be pulled, but it must be run inside a container such as Singularity.

 Working in the Cloud
 -----------------------

+For those working on non-cloud-based systems, skip to :numref:`Step %s <WorkOnHPC>`.
 Users building the SRW using NOAA's Cloud resources must complete a few additional steps to ensure the SRW builds and runs correctly.
-For those working on non-cloud-based systems, skip to :numref:`Step %s <BuildC>`.

 On NOAA Cloud systems, certain environment variables must be set *before* building the container: